Date: 10th - 12th March, 2017

 The Classic tournament along with the side tournaments allowed unlimited entries during the qualifying period.
 One entry was included with MPFF registration, but others could be bought for 5PLN each.

-In the Classics, the top eight were split into two groups of four with each group playing a single four-player game on Genie, Bronco and Jungle Queen.
+In the Classics, the top eight were split into two groups of four with each group playing a single four-player game on Sinbad, Bronco and Jungle Queen.
 It was original intended to play all six machines, but the lateness of the hour and the time it would take to play all six meant it was cut-down to the three fastest-playing games.

 After the play-offs there was a tie for second place in one group.
 Initially it was decided to give the place in the final to the highest qualifier, but after much discussion that decision was reversed and a single game on Mata Hari was used to decide who should go into the final.